-Item Description Action

-Check for air in system.
-Activate PC, allowing system to

-Air in system will cause erratic bleed air.
-Check inlet line for

-operation. leaks and eliminate source of air
+Item Description Action Activate PC, allowing system to Chack for air in system Air in system will cause erratic bleed air.
+Check inlet line for check for all in system. operation. leaks and eliminate source of air ingression.
+Sticking control spools will cause Inspect spools for free movement Check control spools. in bore.
+Clean or replace as needed.

-ingression.

-Check control spools.
-Sticking control spools will cause erratic operation.
-Inspect spools for free movement

-in bore.
-Clean or replace as

-needed.